-One of the funniest answers of the night comes from Tiffany Haddish (Girls Trip and the upcoming Haunted Mansion).
-When asked by Janice Min about what her first big splurge was after “making it” in comedy, Tiffany’s answer was:
+One of the funniest answers of the night came from Tiffany Haddish (Girls Trip, Haunted Mansion).
+When asked by Janice Min about what her first big splurge was after “making it” in comedy, Tiffany said:

 “I bought a microscope.
-A 375-dollar microscope.
+A $375 microscope.
 It could hook up to my computer and take pictures of whatever I am looking at an upload that to Google and see what kind of bacteria and germs going on around in my apartment.
 I like looking at germs and bacteria.
-I have since then bought another microscope that is like 3,000 dollars and that one tells you what the shit is.”
+I have since then bought another microscope that is like $3,000 and that one tells you what the shit is.”

 All of us artists have likely reached a point where we felt like giving up.
 It is something all of the women on stage at this panel have also felt at some point in their life.
-Janice Min asks Meghan Mullally (Will & Grace, Parks and Recreation) what made her keep going?
+Janice Min asked Meghan Mullally (Will & Grace, Parks and Recreation) what made her keep going:

-Kerry Ehrin (Wrote, produced, and showran The Morning Show; produced and wrote both Bates Motel and Friday Night Lights) has watched a lot of auditions in her life as a writer and producer.
+Kerry Ehrin (wrote, produced, and former showrunner of The Morning Show; produced and wrote both Bates Motel and Friday Night Lights) has watched a lot of auditions in her life as a writer and producer.